data-integration-toolkit/ditk/extraction/relation/soft_label/README.md

     # For Example: main('/home/user/Desktop/Dataset.txt')
     main()
 ```
-You may also find the provide Youtube Video and Jupyter notebook useful.
+You may also find the provided Youtube Video and Jupyter notebook useful.

 ### Youtube Video Guide